lebigmac1/HOW-TO-ROOT-SAMSUNG-GALAXY-S23-ULTRA-WITH-MAGISK/README.md

 NOTE: For Android 13.
 Your bootloader needs to be unlocked for this procedure to work!

-1) Download your device's firmware from a trustworthy source on the internet (to find out your firmware version, click 'About phone' > 'Software version')
+1) Download your device's firmware from a trustworthy source on the internet (to find out your firmware version, click Settings > 'About phone' > 'Software version')

 Extract and unlz4 both boot.img and init_boot.img files from your firmware